ndigitals/spiritual-gifts-survey/readme.txt

 3. Here is a screenshot from the plain-text version of the email

 == Changelog ==

+= 0.9.10 =
+*Added a simple "honey pot" spam detection field and tested with WordPress version 3.8

 = 0.9.9 =
 *Added "Name" field to form